Hussman School of Journalism and Media

 A historical examination of the changing role of the media professional and forms of media and communication as they have developed in relation to particular social, political, economic, and technological conditions.

-An overview of political communication issues and an examination of political campaigns for students who intend to practice communication in the public arena and for those interested in political processes.
+An overview of political communication during the platform era for students who intend to practice journalism, advertising, and public relations in the public arena and for those interested in political processes.

 A comprehensive overview of the relationship between sports and the media.
 Athletes, coaches, and professionals share what goes into producing the sports journalism that we read, listen to, and watch.